IamM47Z/HookSpot/README.md

 - Download this repository;
 - Open Keychain Access and click on Certificate Assistant;
-- Then create a certificate with Select Identity-Type as "Self Signed Root", Certificate Type as "Code Signing" and save the certificate token;
+- Then create a certificate with Select Identity-Type as "Self Signed Root", Certificate Type as "Code Signing";
-- Open main.py and swap the value of the variable `cert` with the certificate token;
+- On `config.json` replace the `cert` value with your certificate name;
-- Run the script every time Spotify is updated because the CEF binary will likely be updated every time.
+- Now run the script to apply the patch ( Note: you need to run the script every time Spotify is updated because the CEF binary will likely be updated every time ).

 ## Credits